Oliver North: Iran–Contra affair

 North was indicted in March 1988 on 16 felony counts.
 His trial opened in February 1989, and on May 4, 1989, he was initially convicted of three: accepting an illegal gratuity, aiding and abetting in the obstruction of a congressional inquiry, and ordering the destruction of documents through his secretary, Fawn Hall.
 He was sentenced by U.S. District Judge Gerhard Gesell on July 5, 1989, to a three-year suspended prison term, two years probation, $150,000 in fines, and 1,200 hours of community service.
-North performed some of his community service within Potomac Gardens, a public housing project in southeast Washington, DC.
+North performed some of his community service at Potomac Gardens, a public housing project in southeast Washington, D.C.
 However, with the help of the American Civil Liberties Union, North appealed his conviction to the U.S. Court of Appeals for the District of Columbia Circuit.
 On July 20, 1990, the D.C.
 Circuit vacated North's convictions on the ground that witnesses in his trial might have been impermissibly affected by his immunized congressional testimony.

 The individual members of the prosecution team had isolated themselves from news reports and discussion of North's testimony, and while the defense could show no specific instance in which North's congressional testimony was used in his trial, the Court of Appeals ruled that the trial judge had made an insufficient examination of the issue.
 Consequently, North's convictions were reversed.
 After further hearings on the immunity issue, Judge Gesell dismissed all charges against North on September 16, 1991.